johnkearns617/KYUSAG/README.md

 # Acknowledgements
 I have to thank Luke Benz again for publishing the work he did during his time in Yale.
 It has served as such a helpful guide, and my management of these files would be impossible without his initial work.

-I hope to upload all of my code and data to GitHub soon so people can evaluate the model for themselves.